vitalyvels/Harvard_CS50x_2020_Solutions/02_Week_Arrays_In_C_Language/02.1. Readability.c/prerequisite_solutions/readme.md

 :fire: to find given words in the text [findwordintext.c](./findwordintext.c)

-:fire: to find specific array of words in text [words2array.c](./words2array.c)
+:fire: to manage specific array of words [words2array.c](./words2array.c)